Help to Buy (HTB) scheme

 - purchasing a new property, upload a copy of the contract, signed and dated by the vendor and all purchasers

 - proof of the draw down of the first part of the mortgage

 - a copy of the valuation report from your lender.

 - purchase value (if you are purchasing a property) or approved valuation (if you are self-building)

 - amount of deposit already paid.

-If you are applying with other people you will also need to confirm the portion of the refund due to each person.
+If you are applying with other people, you will also need to confirm the portion of the refund due to each person.

 Before you receive any refund, the information you have provided will need to be verified by the:

-This may mean that it is different to the maximum relief amount that you were given at application stage.
+This may mean that it is different to the maximum relief amount advised at the application stage.

 Next: Information for applicants, lending institutions, solicitors and contractors